-Follow the trail as it climbs the hillside toward the Trift Gorge, the obvious cleft in the hillside carved by the waters of the Triftbach.
-Along the way pass trail junctions at 0.3 miles and 0.5 miles.
+The trail now climbs toward the Trift Gorge, the obvious cleft in the hillside carved by the waters of the Triftbach.
+Pass trail junctions at 0.3 miles and 0.5 miles.
 At each intersection continue in the direction of Trift and Alterhaupt (Edelweiss).
 Note: Ignore signs pointing to an alternative route climbing the Hohbalm.
-In my opinion the hike via Trift is the better hike with superior scenery.
+In my opinion the trail to Trift is the better hike with superior scenery.

-Follow the trail as it climbs on switchbacks through a forest of larch and fir trees, leaving the river briefly to circumvent a large rock outcropping.
-Arrive at the Alterhaupt (6,345-ft/1,961-meters) and the Café Edelweiss at 0.9 miles.
-This beautiful overlooks enjoys bird’s-eye views of Zermatt and nice vistas of the Matter Valley, the Dom (14,911-ft/4,545-meters) and Taschhorn (14,733-ft/4,490-meters) to the northeast.
+Follow the trail as it climbs switchbacks through a forest of larch and fir trees, leaving the river briefly to circumvent a large rock outcropping.
+Arrive at the Alterhaupt (6,345-ft.) and the Café Edelweiss at 0.9 miles.
+This beautiful overlook enjoys bird’s-eye views of Zermatt and nice vistas of the Mattertal (Matter Valley) along with the Dom (14,911-ft.) and the Taschhorn (14,733-ft.) to the northeast.

 Just beyond the restaurant the track splits.
-The trail to the left signed for Höhbalmen (2h) and Arbenbach (3h 40min) is a shorter and steeper route to the Holbalm that is not recommended since it misses some spectacular scenery.
-Our trail toward Trift (1h 10min) and the Wisshorn (3h 10min) continues straight ahead up the gorge, ascending slightly and then dropping gently down to the river (Triftbach).
+The trail to the left signed for Hohbalmen (2-hr) and Arbenbach (3-hr 40-min) is a shorter and steeper route to the Holbalm plateau that is not recommended since it misses some spectacular scenery.
+Our trail toward Trift (1-hr 10-min) and the Wisshorn (3-hr 10-min) continues straight ahead up the gorge, ascending slightly before dropping gently down to the river (Triftbach).

 When the trail reaches the river it resumes its ascent up the gorge, crossing a bridge to the right (north) side of the Triftbach at 1.5 miles.
-As you climb, periodically turn around for good views of the Oberrothorn and Monte Rosa massif across the Matter Valley to the southeast.
+As you climb, periodically turn around for good views of the Oberrothorn and the Monte Rosa massif across the Mattertal to the southeast.

-During late July and early August the meadows along the path leading up the gorge feature an impressive display of wildflowers.
+During late July and early August the meadows along the gorge feature an impressive display of wildflowers.
 Signs along the way identify the flowers and describe their unique habitat.
 Keep an eye out for the elusive Edelweiss with its delicate white petals.

-Reach the Hotel du Trift (7,667-ft/2,337-meters) at 2.25 miles.
+Reach the Hotel du Trift (7,667-ft.) at 2.25 miles.
 The hotel, situated in a lovely alpine valley at the head of the gorge, is surrounded by a gorgeous cirque of high peaks and glaciers.
-Views (right to left) encompass the Zinalrothorn (13,848-ft/4,221-meters), Trifthorn (12,230-ft/3,728-meters), Wellenkuppe, Ober Gabelhorn, Mittel Gabelhorn and Unter Gabelhorn.
+Views (from right to left) encompass the Zinalrothorn (13,848-ft.), Trifthorn (12,230-ft.), Wellenkuppe, Ober Gabelhorn, Mittel Gabelhorn and Unter Gabelhorn.
 The Trift and Gabelhorn glaciers along with numerous snow fields adorn the flanks of the peaks.
-Turn around for equally impressive views of the Monte Rosa massif rising above Gornergrat and the Findel valley to the east.
+Turn around for equally impressive views of the Monte Rosa massif rising above Gornergrat (Gorner Ridge) to the southeast.

 This is a great spot for a break and to contemplate the next phase of your ascent to the Hohbalm.
 The Trift Hotel provides 30 dormitory spaces and 9 private rooms along with beverages, snacks and meals.
 Picnic tables in front of the hotel offer a front row seat to the panorama of peaks rising above the valley.
-Alternately, if you are carrying your own food and beverage, simply find a nice spot in the meadows to enjoy the terrific views.
+Alternately, find a nice spot in the meadows to the west of the hotel to enjoy a picnic lunch and the terrific views.